Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 If the warp cannot be found and `Fallback` is specified, T's Core attempts to resolve the fallback provider instead.

-> **Note:** Provider IDs should be unique.
-If another provider with the same ID is already registered, the duplicate provider will not be registered.

 ---

 ### Warp Provider (Type: MapEntry)